waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC Interactions
 - **Non-Battling NPCs:** Not all moving NPCs are trainers.
 If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
 Do not get stuck in an interaction loop; update markers and move on.
 - **TRUST THE GAME STATE OVER MEMORY:** After experiencing severe hallucinations (e.g., battling a non-existent trainer, being in the wrong location), it is a critical, non-negotiable directive to always trust the raw Game State Information as the absolute source of truth.
 My own memory or interpretation of events is unreliable and must be discarded if it contradicts the game state.

+# Strategic Principles & Lessons Learned
+- **TRUST THE GAME STATE OVER MEMORY:** After experiencing severe hallucinations (e.g., battling a non-existent trainer, being in the wrong location), it is a critical, non-negotiable directive to always trust the raw Game State Information as the absolute source of truth.
+My own memory or interpretation of events is unreliable and must be discarded if it contradicts the game state.

+# Tile & Object Mechanics
+- **WARP_CARPET_DOWN**: A traversable warp tile at the edge of a map that transitions to the adjacent map below.
+Must move down to activate.